reduxjs/redux/docs/recipes/reducers/ImmutableUpdatePatterns.md

 ## Immutable Update Utility Libraries

 Because writing immutable update code can become tedious, there are a number of utility libraries that try to abstract out the process.
 These libraries vary in APIs and usage, but all try to provide a shorter and more succinct way of writing these updates.
-[Immer](https://github.com/mweststrate/immer) is one popular lightweight alternative which makes immutable updates breeze with javascript syntax and typescript support.
+For example, [Immer](https://github.com/mweststrate/immer) makes immutable updates a simple function and plain JavaScript objects:

 ```js
 var usersState = [{ name: 'John Doe', address: { city: 'London' } }]